Memory, Identity, And Survival: A Review Of Before I Go To Sleep

 My Review Without Spoilers

 This is a slow boil of a book.
-It takes ages for Christine the main character of the book to understand anything at all, it seems.
-And when she does, she promptly forgets everything the very next day and has to start from scratch, understanding who she is, and how she came to be in this situation.
+It takes ages for Christine, the main character of the book, to understand anything at all, it seems.
+And when she does, she promptly forgets everything the next day and has to start from scratch, understanding who she is, and how she came to be in this situation.

-More than 50% of the book is about her remembering past events, writing it down in her diary, then forgetting it next morning, then reading the diary, and remembering a little more, and so on.
-While in theory, the amnesia plot premise works fantastic, in actuality this endless repetition of routine and facts gets very monotonous.
+More than 50% of the book is about her remembering past events, writing it down in her diary, then forgetting it the next morning, then reading the diary, remembering a little more, and so on.
+While in theory, the amnesia plot premise works fantastically, this endless repetition of routine and facts becomes very monotonous.

 However, at no point did I have that suspenseful, nail-biting experience that I was expecting.
 Have you seen the movie Memento?
-This is probably one of my all-time favorite movies dealing with amnesia, and I still remember that heart-pounding tension that the protagonist’s memory loss generated within me.
-That was the sort of feeling I expected to get when I read this book, and I am terribly disappointed at just how meh the tension and suspense is.
+This is probably one of my all-time favorite movies dealing with amnesia, and I still remember that heart-pounding tension the protagonist’s memory loss generated within me.
+That was the feeling I expected to get when I read this book, and I am disappointed at just how meh the tension and suspense are.

 Some Spoilers Here

 Here is the main reason this book didn’t work for me.
-Christine – the protagonist is such a downer.
-I just couldn’t identify with her or even like her not even a wee bit.
+Christine – the protagonist, is such a downer.
+I couldn’t identify with her or even like her, not even a wee bit.
 The majority of the book is spent within her head, and when the character did not resonate with me at all, it’s no wonder I didn’t adore the book either.

 Why didn’t I like Christine?
-Umm, maybe because she’s probably the dumbest character I’ve ever read, and this is before she got her amnesia.
-The choices she makes, and her decisions to repeatedly trust someone who has proved himself untrustworthy had me face-palming my way throughout the book.
+Maybe because she’s probably the dumbest character I’ve ever read, and this is before she got her amnesia.
+The choices she makes and her decisions to repeatedly trust someone who has proved himself untrustworthy had me face-palming my way throughout the book.
 If silly heroines annoy you, stay far away from this one.

 Last Thoughts